jerryli27/TwinGAN/docs/infer_and_eval.md

 We provide two pre-trained models: [human to anime](https://drive.google.com/open?id=1dXfqAODQxB2uNhyQANtZICAjwhNMWnbl) and [human to cats](https://drive.google.com/open?id=1UJEqlH_1sfdmWs6MXKV4H69NGad0rdUB)

 Run the following command to translate the demo inputs.
+Note that this command works the best for models trained using twingan.
+You'll have to change this a little to make it work with image_generation models.

 ```
 python inference/image_translation_infer.py \